ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

  template from this point til it matches that of the human brain with no goals for it to be limited to minecraft game world data. ( A world seed if you will ... )

+# Why not do it proprietarily?
+Isn't open source unsafe?

+Proprietary development is not the point.
+The reason it is being done in this manner as open source is that proprietary development focused and hyperfocused on token parsing, which isn't AI so much as poorly designed autocorrect with the intent to fool.
+I do not, for that reason, support OpenAI's lack of critical thinking on AI development.
+Even Google doesn't have the chops for AI development in the real world.